threema-ch/threema-ios/Configurations/CustomOnPrem/Documentation.docc/BrandingManual.md

 *To preview this file as DocC select "Editor" -> "Assistant"*

 ##
-- Important: Make sure you edit the config files in the directory this manual is in `CustomOnPrem` and not in `ThreemaOnprem`!
+- Important: Make sure you edit the config files in the directory this manual is in `CustomOnPrem` and not in `ThreemaOnPrem`!

 ## Xcode
 - Warning: Please construct the CustomOnPrem Application exclusively utilizing Xcode 16.4 (Command Line Tool 16.4 and MacOS Sequoia 15.7.x).
 Threema has not yet supported the building process with Xcode 26.